 6. Spear Press

 When you start getting comfortable holding the mace with both hands, you’ll be able to start experimenting with single-arm and single-side exercises.
-A good one to try first is the spear press.
+A good first addition to your mace workout is the spear press.

-Keep these instructions in mind when doing the spear press for the first time:
+Keep the below seven instructions in mind when doing the spear press for the first time.

 - Start by standing with the feet about shoulder-distance